Explore Like a Local in These Unique Places in Mexico

 It has become a beacon for bohemian and alternative travelers.
 Meditation, yoga, wellness spas, traditional temazcal ceremonies, are just some of the activities available here.

-3. Arroyo Seco Jalisco | The Best Hidden Place in Mexico
+3. Arroyo Seco, The Best “Hidden” Place in Mexico (Jalisco)

 Getting off the beaten path in Mexico is more difficult than I imagined.
-While not as overpopulated as Western countries, Mexico is more densley populated than most other Central and South American countries.
+While not as overpopulated as Western countries, Mexico is more densely populated than most other Central and South American countries.
 Luckily, there are still a handful of remote destinations in Mexico to visit.
 And, one of the most unique places to visit in Mexico is none other than Arroyo Seco.

 Other than an abundance of coconuts, you will need to take everything you need for a weekend to camp at this beach in Mexico.
 There is a small store in the town that sells the basics, but I wouldn’t count on them being fully stocked.
 In twenty years, it may be different, so make sure you take advantage of this up and coming Mexico destination before the secret is out!

-4. San Cristobal de las Casas, Chiapas | The Up and Coming Mexico Destination
+4. San Cristobal de las Casas, The Up and Coming Mexico Destination (Chiapas)

-San Cristobal de las Casas is one of the most unique places to visit in Mexico because it is a charming colonial town.
+The charm of the colonial town of San Cristobal de las Casas is what makes this place one of the most unique places to visit in Mexico.
 But its other appeal is its proximity to the abundant natural beauty Chiapas has to offer.
 The small state of Chiapas is often overlooked by tourists who look for something, well, a bit more “beachy”.
-But, the Chiapas jungle holds a world of amazing hidden places.
-It is one of Mexico’s best places to explore for the outdoor and adventure lover.
+But, the Chiapas jungle holds a world of amazing hidden places making it one of Mexico’s best places to explore for the outdoor and adventure lover.

 El Cuyo, located at the top of the Yucatan Peninsula, is often overlooked on the tourist circuit.
 What El Cuyo lacks in glamour and style, it more than makes up for in authenticity.
 This up and coming destination in Mexico is truly one of Mexico’s hidden gems.

 El Cuyo is popular among kite surfers who flock to this windy stretch of coast.
 This laid-back beach town in Mexico is what I imagine the more popular places like Tulum looked like twenty years ago.
-With a few quality restaurants, miles and miles of white-sand beaches, and a laid-back vibe.
-It is a wonder El Cuyo is not teeming with backpackers.
+With a few quality restaurants, miles and miles of white-sand beaches, and a laid-back vibe, it is a wonder El Cuyo is not teeming with backpackers.

 Deserted beaches, water sports, local vibes, and flamingos?
 El Cuyo has to be one of the most unique places to visit in Mexico!

-6. Bernal, Querétaro | The Local Haunt
+6. Bernal, The Local Haunt (QUERÉTARO)

-Half of the fun of visiting this Chacahua is getting there!
+But not only is this beach town in Mexico unique, the adventure to get to Chacahua is a reason in itself for visiting.
 Getting here requires a boat from the mainland through the mangrove forest of the National Park of Laguna Chacahua.
 As you zigzag through the dense mangrove forest of the, it is clear you are getting off the beaten path in Mexico.

-8. Campeche, Yucatan Peninsula | The Best Small Town in Mexico
+8. Campeche, The Best Small Town in Mexico (YUCATAN PENINSULA)

-9. Las Pozas in Xtilia, San Luis Potosi | A Surreal Mexican Experience
+9. Las Pozas in Xtilia, A Surreal Mexican Experience (SAN LUIS POTOSI)

-10. Parras de la Fuente, Coahuila | The Up and Coming Wine Destination in Mexico
+10. Parras de la Fuente, The Up and Coming Wine Destination in Mexico (COAHUILA)

 One of the most unique places to visit in Mexico is the oldest winery in North America.
 Located in Parras de la Fuente, Casa Madero was established in 1597 which pre-dates the oldest winery in the US by almost 200 years.